 - YOU ARE FLOATING ON AIR, AND IT MAKES YOU LOOK PRETTY BADASS.
 (Of course, you can also impress your family, friends, and partner)

 What are you waiting for?
-Visit Calisthenics Academy and take the free assessment to see how you’ll hold up to the front lever!
+Visit The Movement Athlete and take the free assessment to see how you’ll hold up to the front lever!

 See what we did there?
 Hold up?